knickers/RunningAverage/README.md

 void setup() {
 	Serial.begin(115200);

-	// Optional, fill the buffer with actual readings from the sensor smooth.fill(random(15));
+	// Optional, fill the buffer with a starting value smooth.fill(random(15));
 }